Excitons in mesoscopically reconstructed moir\'e heterostructures

 Despite extensive optical studies of moir\'e interference effects in TMD heterobilayers as in MoSe$_2$-WSe$_2$ \cite{Wilson2021}, a consolidated picture of the rich and partly conflicting experimental features remains elusive \cite{Tartakovskii2020}.
 The experiments report inconsistent results for peak energies of interlayer exciton photoluminescence (PL) \cite{Joe2021,Ciarrocchi2019}, $g$-factors \cite{Ciarrocchi2019,Seyler2019}, and degree of polarization \cite{Seyler2019,Tran2019}, and even in the same sample the PL spectra can differ substantially from spot to spot \cite{Brotons-Gisbert2020}.
 The diversity of models invoked to explain the plethora of experimental signatures is not inherent to the theory of moir\'e excitons~\cite{WuTopo2017,Yu2017,WuExciton2018} but rather related to variations in actual real-world samples.
-It is known that moir\'e superlattices could transform into periodic domain patterns when the twist angle between two TMD layers are small~\cite{Carr2018,Enaldiev2020,Enaldiev2021,Weston2020,Sung2020,Andersen2021,McGilly2020,Rosenberger2020,Shabani2021,Weston2021}.
+For TMD bilayers with small twist angles away from parallel and antiparallel configurations, in particular, canonical moir\'e superlattices are known to transform into periodic domains of distinct atomic registries in triangular and hexagonal tiling \cite{Weston2020,Sung2020,Andersen2021,McGilly2020,Rosenberger2020,Shabani2021,Weston2022}, as dictated by the competition between intralayer strain and interlayer adhesion energies \cite{Carr2018,Enaldiev2020,Enaldiev2021}.
 However, correlative studies of exciton features and reconstructed domains are mainly limited to twisted MoSe$_2$ homobilayers \cite{Sung2020}, providing only limited insight into exciton landscapes of mesoscopically reconstructed moir\'e heterostructures.